GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_quality.md

 ## Accuracy

 The DEA Coastal Ecosystems mapping was validated using a Monte Carlo resampling workflow with spatial stratification (32 km tiles) to limit spatial autocorrelation (Lyons et al. 2018).
 Each iteration trains on ~80 % of tiles, tests on the remainder, filters predictions by a ≥50 % class-probability threshold (to replicate the mapping methodology), and then reports accuracy for both the ecosystem model and the final output after seagrass modelling is applied to the tidal flat area.
-The validation metrics are thus indicative of the accuracy of the final categorical classification product, and are not strictly relevant tot the model probability layers.
+The validation metrics are thus indicative of the accuracy of the final categorical classification product, and are not strictly relevant to the model probability layers.
 Final accuracy metrics are summarised from the sampling distributions as the median with a 95 % interval (which can be used as area multipliers if desired).
 Validation statistics are reported separately for the 2021 and 2022 mapping.

-Comprehensive methodology notes are documented in [Validation README](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/docs/validation_readme.md), and the complete per-class/per-year outputs are available in [full validation results](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/docs/coastal_ecosystem_validation_results.md).
+Comprehensive methodology notes are documented in the code repository [Validation](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/docs/validation_readme.md) section, and the complete per-class/per-year outputs are available in the[full validation results](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/docs/coastal_ecosystem_validation_results.md).

 ### Regional summary per year
 **Year 2021**